WavSpA: Wavelet Space Attention for Boosting Transformers' Long Sequence Learning Ability: Appendix

 Given any square integrable function $f \in \mathbb{L}^2(\R)$ (i.e., $\int |f(x)|^2 \diff x < \infty $) and wavelet functions $\psi_{i,j}$, the wavelet transform pair is defined as:

 where $\psi^*_{i,j}(x)$ denotes the complex conjugate of $\psi_{i,j}(x)$.

 Intuitively, in wavelet transform, we are scanning $f(x)$ with a microscope that has two knobs.
 One knob is the location $j$, the other one is the frequency (i.e., $2^i$).
 We will be able to oversee the local structure of the input and calibrate it accordingly with parameterized functions in \paradigm paradigm.
-See Figure~\ref{fig:FT_WT} for a direct comparison.

 To generalize beyond $\Lm^2(\R)$ and avoid using an infinite number of wavelets, we must introduce another function $\phi$, called scaling function with a similar admissibility and orthogonality constraint: